 PREFACE: The cleaning or removal of stains from concrete may involve the use of liquids, detergents or solvents which may run off on adjacent material, discolor the concrete or drive the stains deeper into porous concrete.
 Use the products and techniques described here only for the combinations of dirt/stain and concrete specified.

-- This procedure includes guidance on removing blood stains from concrete using sodium peroxide and water.
+A. This procedure includes guidance on removing blood stains from concrete using sodium peroxide and water

 - DO NOT save unused portions of stain-removal materials.

 - DO NOT store any chemicals in unmarked containers.

 - EXCELLENT VENTILATION MUST BE PROVIDED WHEREVER ANY SOLVENT IS USED.
 USE RESPIRATORS WITH SOLVENT FILTERS.